Gxwhipp/Fitnite-Topology-Enumeration/README.md

 possible NxN matrices of zeros and ones with ones down the diagonal, and check for property (*).
-Since there are 2^(n^2-n) different such NxN matrices we have that as an upper bound for the number of topologies that may be defined on a set with n members. he FORTRAN program I implemented to do this ran on the University IBM 360/50 and computed f(5)=6942.
+Since there are 2^(n^2-n) different such NxN matrices we have that as an upper bound for the number of topologies that may be defined on a set with n members. the FORTRAN program I implemented to do this ran on the University IBM 360/50 and computed f(5)=6942.
 To do so required generating and testing 1048576 matrices which took about two hours run time.

 2.)
 Improvements to Krishnamurthy's Alogorithm

-There are three ideas, that when combined, served to make my new program much more efficient.
+There are three ideas that, when combined, served to make my new program much more efficient.

 2.1 Make use of N-1 x N-1 submatrices.
 The N-1 x N-1 matrix obtained by deleting row N
     and column N from an N x N matrix satisfying property * also satisfies property *.
-    This means that if you have an N x N matrice satisfying property star, you can generate new N+1 x N+1 matrices satisfying property *  just by adding a new Nth row and an new Nth column and testing for poperty *.
+    This means that if you have an N x N matrice satisfying property (*), you can generate new N+1 x N+1 matrices satisfying property *  just by adding a new Nth row and a new Nth column and testing for property (*).
 We now have that f(N) <= f(N-1)*2^(2N-2) as an upper bound since there are 2^(2N-2) ways to add a new row and new column to an N-1 X N-1 matrix.

-2.2 The transpose of an N x N matrice satisfying property * also satisfies property *.
+2.2 The transpose of an N x N matrix satisfying property (*) also satisfies property (*).
-    This of course reduces by half the number of matrices to be tested for property *, but also makes it more efficient to compute the transpose of an N+1 x N+1 matrice when the transpose of the N x N submatrix is already known.
+    This of course reduces by half the number of matrices to be tested for property (*), but also makes it more efficient to compute the transpose of an N+1 x N+1 matrix when the transpose of the N x N submatrix is already known.
 This also give a new upper bound f(N) <= f(N-1)*2^N

 2.3 The unique rows obtained by the inclusive OR of all possible combinations of rows in an
-    N x N matrix satisfying property (*) will constitute the set of valid N+1 (last) rows in the N+1 x N+1 matrices satisfying property * created from the previous N x N matrix.
+    N x N matrix satisfying property (*) will constitute the set of valid N+1 (last) rows in the N+1 x N+1 matrices satisfying property (*) created from the previous N x N matrix.
     When used with idea 2.1 and 2.2 above, provides a way to reduce the number of last rows to be tested.

 3.)
-Representation of N x N matricres satisfying property (*)
+Representation of N x N matrices satisfying property (*)

 A natural way to represent the N x N matrices is as a list of integers where the first integer holds row 0 and the last holds row N-1.
 The columns of the matrices are the bits of the integers where the high order bit is column N-1 and the low order bit is column 0.

-Krishnamurthy also defined a condensed representation of a N x N matrice satisfying property (*) called an N Basic Number obtained by deleteing the diagonal of ones from the rows of the N x N matrice and then concatenating the rows into a single N*(N-1) bit number.
+Krishnamurthy also defined an condensed representation of a N x N matrix satisfying property (*) called an N Basic Number which is obtained by deleteing the diagonal of ones from the rows of the N x N matrix and then concatenating the rows into a single N*(N-1) bit number.

 For example, a single topology from a set with 7 members is represented by a 42 bit number.
 All 9535241 topologies on a set with seven members are stored in a file of 123105544 bytes.